ftomassetti/effectivejava/README.md

 Which is the easiest way to install it?
 =======================================

-Download the standalone jar from the releases directory.
+Download the standalone jar from the [releases page](https://github.com/ftomassetti/effectivejava/releases).
 No deps needed, everything is packed inside the jar.
 Feel free to rename it (effectivejava-0.1.0-SNAPSHOT-standalone.jar is a mouthful...)